 Everything should be beautiful in a person…

 “Everything should be beautiful in a person: their face and clothes, soul and thoughts.”
 These words, spoken by Doctor Astrov in the Chekovian play “Uncle Vanya”, are well known to every Russian.
 When I was a schoolgirl in Moscow, these words were hanging above the stage in the school conference hall.
-We stared at them every time we sat there in boring meetings, so we learned them by heart for the rest of our lives.
-Now that I think of it, what we learned in an enforced subconscious way is that you can (and should!) be a high brow intellectual and a spiritual person and look a million dollars at the same time – how cool is that?!
+We stared at them every time we sat there in school meetings, so we learned them by heart for the rest of our lives.
+Now that I think of it, what we learned is that you can (and should) be a high brow intellectual and a spiritual person and look great at the same time – how cool is that?

 A true representative of Russian intelligentsia

 On a serious note, every Russian knows Chekhov as a great humanist and an outstanding representative of what we call “intelligentsia” in Russia – a class of well educated liberal minded intellectuals, well known for their refinement and decency.
 Here is another quote (abridged), from Chekhov’s letter to his brother, defining the Russian idea of intelligentsia: “Well brought up people … respect a human personality, and therefore they are always forgiving, lenient, polite, accommodating… They do not make a big deal out of a lost trifle… They respect other people’s property, and therefore they always pay their debts. …They are not talkative and do not tell you what you don’t want to know.
 Out of respect for other people’s ears they are often silent. … They are not vain.
 They are not interested in such false jewels as the acquaintance of celebrities. … They cannot fall asleep in their clothes, see cracked walls, breathe bad air, walk on dirty floors, eat out of a pot…”

 Chekhov’s early life